The Vacmaster VBV1210 is a large vacuum cleaner that is ideal for shops or large spaces. Its sturdy design also doubles up as blower.

 The best part of the Vacmaster is the thick hose.
 The diameter of the hose is 2.5 inches and can reach a length of 7 feet.
 When you're using the vacuum, you can pull it around by the hose without risk of detachment and pick up large materials.
 One thing we really appreciate about this shop vacuum is the large drain port at the bottom of the tank.
 Other shop vacs required you to lift the tank and dump it.
 Despite its size, the Vacmaster is not awkwardly heavy.
 The vacuum weighs a manageable 17 pounds.

 Several different filters are available for the Vacmaster VBV1210.
-It comes standard with a cartridge filter for cleaning dry debris, but includes a foam filter you can switch out for liquids.
+It comes standard with a cartridge filter for cleaning dry debris but includes a foam filter you can switch out for liquids.
 The cartridge filter was easy to install and remained incredibly clean after a few passes.
-Vacmaster does work for fine dust, such as drywall, soot or ash, but the manufacturer suggests you buy a separate dust filter, which is sold separately.
-If you want great dust filtration, you might examine the Ridgid WD1450.
+Vacmaster does work for fine dust, such as drywall, soot, or ash, but the manufacturer suggests you buy a separate dust filter, which is sold separately.

 The heavy tank has a rack for attachments, and there is no shortage of options available on this shop vacuum.
 The Vacmaster VB1210 comes with eight different attachments.
 There are two extension wands, meaning you can vacuum the floor without having to lean over or reach the ceiling for dust and cobwebs.
 There's a car nozzle and crevice tool for cleaning upholstery and in-between seats.
 The vacuum has a concentration tool for spot cleanups.
 We really like the extra blower attachment, too.
 While most of the wet-dry vacuums in our reviews convert to a blower, few manufacturers thought to include a blower nozzle that helps spread out the air to cover a wider area.

 The Vacmaster VBV1210 is a versatile vacuum that could become the only vacuum you need in your home.
-It can clean regular carpet and spills, but it's made for serious debris, messes in your garage and flooding.
+It can clean regular carpet and spills, but it's made for serious debris, messes in your garage, and flooding.
 It works well as a stand-alone blower; it doesn't simply have the function thrown in as an afterthought.
-The vacuum has more attachments than any we tested, and all the attachments fit perfectly on the large, sturdy tank.
 The different filter options also mean that the vacuum should last a long time without you having to worry that dust will corrupt the motor.
 This is one of the best shop vacuums on the market.